$0 Ontario Foster Care Quick-Start Checklist

 There are three main structures under which kinship care can operate in Ontario:

-1. Voluntary Kinship Service When the CAS is involved with a family but no court order has been made, the Society may arrange a voluntary kinship placement under a Society Agreement.
-The birth parents retain legal custody, and the kin caregiver is supported by the CAS without the full licensing process applying.
-This is the least formal arrangement.
+1. Voluntary Kinship Service When the CAS is involved with a family but no court order has been made, the Society may arrange a voluntary kinship service or another informal arrangement.
+Ask the CAS what approval, custody, and support structure applies.
+This is less formal than a licensed placement.

 2. Licensed Kinship Foster Home When a child has been placed in Extended Society Care or is subject to a child protection order, the kinship caregiver typically must be fully licensed as a foster home.
 This means completing the SAFE home study and PRIDE training — the same requirements that apply to any stranger foster home.
 The CAS may offer some flexibility in timelines (particularly for emergency kinship placements), but the requirements are not waived.

 3. Customary Care (Indigenous Children) For Indigenous children, "Customary Care" is a culturally specific model where care is provided according to the traditions and customs of the child's First Nation, Inuit, or Métis community.
-This arrangement can operate outside the standard CAS licensing framework when a recognized Indigenous governing body or agency is involved.
+The applicable approval and oversight arrangements depend on the Indigenous community or agency and the child-welfare framework involved.

 The SAFE and PRIDE Process for Kin Caregivers